PaperSubmissionToConference01/FastOmp/README.md

 #### Data

-- Files 4 and 5: File 4 constains the bio-medical data for the experiments.
+- Files 4 and 5: File 4 constains the bio-medical data for the experiments [4].
 File 5 contains the synthetic dataset for the experiments.

 ### References